 Greens, especially broccoli, contain compounds called indole-3-carbinol (I3C) and di-indolylmethane (DIM) which help the liver to break down excess circulating oestrogens.
 I3C or DIM can also be supplemented if dietary changes don’t do the trick.
 These are more relevant to women than men, because women have higher oestrogen levels.
 Also, beans and lentils contain phytoestrogens that lock onto oestrogen hormone receptors but don’t send a ‘growth’ signal.
 In this way they lessen oestrogen load, which might help if oestrogen dominance is contributing to your skin condition.

-Oestrogen is counteracted by progesterone.
+Oestrogen is counteracted by Progesterone is one of the main female sex hormones…..
 Progesterone is only produced during a cycle in which ovulation (the release of an egg) occurs.
 Some women have anovulatory cycles which leads to relative oestrogen dominance.
 If your skin is worse at certain times of the month, this is a possibility.
 A nutritional therapist can arrange a salivary hormone test to see if yours are in balance, and advise you what to do if not.

 Cut right back on sugar

 High sugar and high glycemic load (GL) diets are strongly linked to bad skin.
 Too much sugar or fast-releasing carbohydrates in white bread, cereals, white rice, pastries, sweets and sugared drinks, as well as too much fruit juice, creates spikes in your blood sugar level.
-This, in turn, causes the release of the hormone insulin which promotes sebum production.
+This, in turn, causes the release of the hormone Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. which promotes sebum production.
 The increased circulating sugar can feed infection in the skin.